How to prepare for an aged care assessment

 - The GP or other health professional’s contact details

-They will also be placed on a national priority ‘queue’ for Home Care Packages and will be contacted when a suitable package becomes available.
+They will also be placed on a national priority ‘queue’ for Support at Home and will be contacted when a suitable funding becomes available.
 You can visit My Aged Care to see what the expected wait time is, however it’s generally 1-3 months for people with a medium priority.